-The Land-use Framework (LUF) (PDF, 3.7 MB) provides broad strategies to manage Alberta’s land and natural resources to achieve long-term economic, environmental, and social goals.
+The Land-use Framework (LUF) provides broad strategies to manage Alberta’s land and natural resources to achieve long-term economic, environmental, and social goals.
 Regional planning is one of the strategies under the LUF, whereby the province has been divided into seven land-use regions based on major watersheds in the province and aligned to municipal boundaries.
 The regional plans identify unique features and needs for each region and lay out strategies to ensure growth and diversity through integrated and coordinated land-use decisions.

 South Saskatchewan Regional Plan strategy – reporting 2018

 South Saskatchewan Regional Plan strategy – reporting 2017